Corporate Immigration Management in Brazil

 Transfer pricing: If parent company charges subsidiary for services, must document at “arm’s length” pricing.
 RFXB (foreign exchange authority) scrutinizes this to prevent profit shifting.

-Withholding on repatriation: If subsidiary distributes profits to foreign parent, faces 25% withholding tax (treaty may reduce).
+Withholding on repatriation: If subsidiary distributes profits to foreign parent, faces 25% withholding tax (treaty may reduce), as established by the Receita Federal.
 Plan cash management accordingly.

 Beyond legal/tax, company should manage: